-$\overline{(RFU(medium \ fraction) \ x \ Volume \ of \ medium \ fraction) + (RFU(cell \ fraction) \ x \ Volume \ of \ cell \ fraction)}}$
+$\overline{(RFU(medium\,fraction)\,x\,Volume\,of\,medium\,fraction) + (RFU(cell\,fraction)\,x\,Volume\,of\,cell\,fraction)}$

-Uptake of recombinant ASM.
-Diseased cells treated for 48 h with 40 μM of δ-tocopherol were incubated overnight with 10 ng/mL TNFα to mimic inflammation.
-The cells were then washed and incubated for 2 h at 37°C with 2.1 μg/mL of "naked" 125I-ASM or a similar concentration of 125I-ASM coupled to anti-ICAM NCs.
-Cells were washed to remove non-bound counterparts and incubated with an acid glycine solution (50 mM glycine and 100 mM NaCl at pH 2.5) to remove non-internalized ASM from the cell-surface (Rappaport et al., 2015).
-The cells were then lysed in 2% Triton X-100 and the total 125I-ASM present in the cell lysates was measured in a gamma counter and corrected by subtraction of free 125I, as determined by trichloroacetic acid precipitation.
+Uptake of Recombinant ASM.
+Diseased cells treated for 48 hours with 40 μM δ-tocopherol were incubated overnight with 10 ng/ml TNF α to mimic inflammation.
+The cells were then washed and incubated for 2 hours at 37°C with 2.1 μg/ml naked 125I-ASM or a similar concentration of 125I-ASM coupled to anti-ICAM NCs.
+Cells were washed to remove nonbound counterparts and incubated with an acid glycine solution (50 mM glycine and 100 mM NaCl at pH 2.5) to remove noninternalized ASM from the cell surface (Rappaport et al., 2015).
+The cells were then lysed in 2% Triton X-100, and the total 125I-ASM present in the cell lysates was measured in a γ counter and corrected by subtraction of free 125I, as determined by trichloroacetic acid precipitation.

 Statistics.
-Data were calculated as the mean \pm standard error of the mean (mean \pm SEM), where statistical significance for two-way comparisons was determined by Student's t-test with a threshold of p < 0.05.
-Microscopy assays involved 2-4 experiments, each with at least 2 wells, from which 5-10 regions located throughout each sample, representative of the entire population, were selected for quantification.
+Data were calculated as the mean \pm standard error of the mean (mean \pm S.E.M.), where statistical significance for two-way comparisons was determined by Student's t test with a threshold of P < 0.05.
+Microscopy assays involved two to four experiments, each with at least two wells, from which 5 to 10 regions located throughout each sample, representative of the entire population, were selected for quantification.
 Each region contained a range of cells (4-10), all of which were individually analyzed.
-Fluorescence plate reader, enzyme activity, and radiotracing tests involved $n \ge 2$ independent experiment and $n \ge 3$ repeats per experiment.
+Fluorescence plate reader, enzyme activity, and radiotracing tests involved $n \geq 2$ independent experiment and $n \geq 3$ repeats per experiment.